Rosemary Pork with Berry Port Sauce Recipe

 - 1-1/2 cups port wine or grape juice

 - 1 cup reduced-sodium chicken broth

 - 1/2 cup dried cherries

 - 1/2 teaspoon minced fresh rosemary or 1/4 teaspoon dried rosemary, crushed

 - 1. Rub pork with oil; sprinkle with rosemary, salt and pepper.
 Place on a rack in a shallow roasting pan.
-Bake at 425° for 20-30 minutes or until a thermometer reads 145°.
+Bake at 425° for 20-30 minutes or until a meat thermometer reads 160°.